Hurricane Igor: Canada

 On September 20, roughly one day prior to Igor's arrival in Atlantic Canada, the Canadian Hurricane Center (CHC) issued tropical storm watches and warnings for southern Newfoundland and the French territory of Saint Pierre and Miquelon.
 The following day, the CHC issued a hurricane watch for the eastern and northern coasts.
 Although sustained hurricane-force winds were recorded across parts of the island, warnings were not issued due to stronger-than-expected re-intensification of the storm as it transitioned into an extratropical cyclone.
 Early on September 22, all advisories were discontinued as Igor moved away from the region.
-In response to the storm's arrival, schools were closed, and several flights were delayed or canceled at St. John's International Airport.
+In response to the storm's arrival, schools were closed, and several flights were delayed or cancelled at St. John's International Airport.
 Offshore, an oil rig with 110 personnel was mostly evacuated near the coast of Newfoundland on September 19.
 In comparison to Hurricane Earl two weeks earlier, there was substantially less media attention given to Igor, attributed to the possibility of it going out to sea.

 The combination of a stationary front and significant moisture from Hurricane Igor resulted in torrential rainfall across parts of eastern Newfoundland, leading to widespread flooding.
 In Bonavista, more than 10 in was estimated to have fallen between September 20 and 21.
 In St. Lawrence, a confirmed 9.37 in of rain fell, ranking Igor as the third-wettest tropical cyclone in Canadian history.
 The widespread nature of heavy rains ranked the storm as a 1-in-100 year event.
 Winds across eastern Newfoundland were also exacerbated by the interaction of the front and Igor.
 In Cape Pine, near where the center of the cyclone tracked, sustained winds of 80 mph and gusts to 107 mph affected the area.
 No records for sustained winds or gusts were broken; however, it was noted as a 1-in-50 year event even with powerful winter storms taken into account.
 Along the coast, Igor produced a storm tide of 3.5 ft.
 Additionally, offshore waves reached immense heights, measured up to 83.6 ft; one buoy reported a wave of 92 ft, but that data is subject to further analysis to verify it.